RobinKumar5986/wwwhisper/README.md

 users to ensure only authorized ones can access a protected resource.
 Today, the most popular way of identifying allowed audience are application specific identifiers.
-This approach enables sharing only with other users of the application and introduces chicken and egg dilemma - a new application that enables sharing of private resources is not very useful, because it has few users, but it won't have more users until it is useful.
+This approach enables sharing only with other users of the application and introduces critical mass problem - a new application that enables sharing of private resources is not very useful, because it has few users, but it won't have more users until it is useful.
 Even Facebook, the most popular application that enables sharing, is very limiting in who you can share with.
 Facebook has about 900 million users.
 This seems a lot, but it is less than a half of the Internet population, which means if you need to share something with 10 random Internet users, the chance that all of them use Facebook is less than one in a thousand (0.5^10).

 A better approach is to use open standard of identifying users.
 There are several such standards OpenID, WebID, BrowserID.
 From a point of